twcardenas/twcardenas/README.md

-### Hi there 👋
+# Hi there 👋, I'm Thomas
-- 🌱 I’m currently learning how to implement event driven architectures on AWS and GraphQL Federation
+### I am currently a Software Engineer at Ancestry

+- 🏢 I'm currently working at **Ancestry**
+- 💻 My main task this year is building a data lake and machine learning deployment pipeline
 - ⚡ Favorite Technologies: React, GraphQL, Java, Typescript
 <!--
 **twcardenas/twcardenas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.